Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

 \subsubsection{Easy Transfer Graphene}

 All as-prepared Easy Transfer Graphene samples exhibited a high amount of metallic contamination in the form of nanosized iron and copper clusters in addition to carbonaceous contamination covering practically the entire surface.
-While atomically clean monolayer regions could be found, they were small in size, typically less than 10~nm in diameter, and accounted for less than 5\% of the free-standing regions (Figure \ref{fig:temperature_comparison_graphene_new}a, blue dots).
-Example areas of contaminated and cleaned Easy Transfer Graphene are shown in Figure \ref{fig:temperature_comparison_graphene_new}b.
+While atomically clean monolayer regions could be found, they were small in size, typically less than 10~nm in diameter, and accounted for less than 5\% of the free-standing regions (Figure~\ref{fig:temperature_comparison_graphene_new}a, blue dots).
+Example areas of contaminated and cleaned Easy Transfer Graphene are shown in Figure~\ref{fig:temperature_comparison_graphene_new}b.
 Heating to 250~°C did result in some removal of organic residue, increasing the average exposed clean area to 35\%.
 The sizes of the now uncovered clean areas remained small (around 20~-~30~nm in diameter), indicating that higher temperatures are needed.
-Heating to 320~°C uncovered more of the surface area, however, we identified thin hydrocarbon contamination networks all over the surface with only a marginal increase of the uncovered clean area compared to the 250~°C treatment.
-While annealing at 450~°C removed the majority of the carbonaceous contamination, resulting in a 70\% relative clean monolayer area with the widths of clean areas exceeding \SI{200}{\nano\meter} being easily found, we identified networks of metal clusters embedded in carbon-rich contamination as the primary residual contamination.
+Heating to 320~°C uncovered more of the surface area (ca. 40\%), however, we identified thin hydrocarbon contamination networks all over the surface with only a marginal increase in the uncovered clean area compared to the 250~°C treatment.
+While annealing at 450~°C removed the majority of the carbonaceous contamination, resulting in a 70\% relative clean monolayer area, with clean regions wider than \SI{200}{\nano\meter} being common, we identified networks of metal clusters embedded in carbon-rich contamination as the primary residual contamination.
 Raising the annealing temperature to 550~°C did not increase the unveiled clean area, which remained at around 70\%.
-This not only indicates that the achievable cleanliness via \acrshort{uhv} annealing is heavily limited by the residual metal contaminants introduced during the sample growth and transfer process, but also that temperatures above 400~°C appear to be enough to remove almost all of the carbonaceous contamination that is not directly bound to metal clusters.
+This not only indicates that the achievable cleanliness via \acrshort{uhv} annealing is heavily limited by the residual metal contaminants introduced during the sample growth and transfer process, but also that temperatures above 400~°C appear to be sufficient to remove almost all of the carbonaceous contamination that is not directly bound to metal clusters.